MrGallo/Python-Exercise-Management/exercises/codingbat/list-1/make-middle.md

-Given an list of ints of even length, return a new list length 2 containing the middle two elements from the original list.
+Given a list of ints of even length, return a new list length 2 containing the middle two elements from the original list.
 The original list will be length 2 or more.

 ```
 make_middle([1, 2, 3, 4]) -> [2, 3]